-Building hexes are identified by a White center circle with a red border.
+Building hexes are identified by the presence of a Brown center circle.
 Buildings are Rough Terrain.
 Buildings are a size 1 obstacle and block LOS.
 If a Character in a Building hex has certain orders (Hide, Rally or Reload) then the maximum result that can be obtained against it is a Morale Check.
 Exception: This does not apply to Grenades thrown into the Building hex from a range of 1 hex.